jlegatheaux/RC2020-assignments/assignment-4/README.md

 ```
 To achieve this goal, you have to devise a technique of detecting duplicates by keeping the least state possible on the packets previously forwarded.

-Your solution must forward the least possible number of packets using `config4.4` a network with all links up from the beginning, as shown in the figure below.
+Your solution must forward the least possible number of packets using configuration [configs/config4.4](configs/config4.4), a network with all links up from the beginning, as shown in the figure below.

 ![The network used for test configuration config4.4](Figures/assign4.4.png)